MichaelCurrin/learn-to-code/Git/configure/commit_msg_prefix.md

-# Add commit message prefix
+# Add a prefix to commit messages

 Save yourself time and effort writign commit messages.
 If your project requires adding a prefix (such as a Jira ticket number) to all commits on a feature branch, you can get this inserted automatically.